What you should know about sexual harassment: Dubai and UAE laws

 Article 358 states the following:

-• If a person publicly or openly commits a disgraceful or indecent act, they will be in detention for at least six months.
+• If a person commits a disgraceful or indecent act publicly or openly, they will be detained for at least six months.

 Article 359 states the following: